Mental Capacity Assessments

 - The management of property and affairs of someone under 16 if they are likely to lack capacity when they turn 18

-- The criminal offenses of ill-treatment or wilful neglect of a person lacking capacity regardless of their age
+- The criminal offences of ill-treatment or wilful neglect of a person lacking capacity regardless of their age

 My experience of working with children with learning disabilities and cognitive impairments spans back to 2005 and I understand the different approaches required when assessing the capacity of adults or children.
 I also understand that communication is key to helping someone make decisions for themselves, that’s why I do all we can to identify appropriate communication methods for the person involved.